jakubbartel/keboola-rename-files-processor/README.md

 }
 ```

-Renames all files in `/data/in/files` that have a number in file name ending, e.g. `/data/in/files/myreport-123.csv`
+The configuration renames all files in `/data/in/files` that have a file name ending with number to subdirectory with that number. e.g. file `/data/in/files/myreport-123.csv` will be renamed to `/data/out/files/eshops/123/myreport.csv`.
-to `/data/out/files/eshops/123/myreport.csv`.